arnaudj/mooc-aws-certified-solutions-architect-associate-2019-notes/Course/EC2/README.md

 * Event-driven based: Lambda runs your code based on events, such, new file on S3 or a new alarm on cloudwatch
 * Compute-service based: Lambda runs your code based on HTTP requests using an API Gateway or API calls made using AWS SDKs.

-AWS lambda, supports: C#, Node.js, Python, and Java
+AWS lambda, supports: C#, Node.js, Python, Java, Go, Ruby and Powershell

 Lambda is charged as follow: